mscook/SeqFindR/README.rst

 Installation
 ------------

+If you're a member of the Beatson Group you'll already have the SeqFindR binary in your barrine PATH.
+You do not need to install it.
+UQ based researchers should email me.

 You'll need to have git installed.
 As a scientist git can be really useful.
 See `here`_ for some discussion.